-7. Check in About Regular Specialist Checkups
+7. Check-in About Regular Specialist Checkups

 Has your patient with frequent UTIs gone to the gynecologist recently?
 If not, what’s preventing them from going?
-Negative experiences with specialists, pain, expense, embarrassment, and fear are all valid reasons many women don’t get regular gynecological health care.
+Negative experiences with specialists, pain, expense, embarrassment, and fear are valid reasons many women don’t get regular gynecological health care.
 You are poised to arm your patients with information about safe, affordable gynecological services such as those offered by Planned Parenthood and community clinics.

 What about that patient with a congenital heart defect?
 They’re supposed to get a check-up every six months, but they haven’t been adhering to that for whatever reason.
 Maybe it’s because they feel okay; perhaps they’re short on time.
-Cost could be an issue.
+The cost could be an issue.
 Find out about the barrier and help your patient track these specialist appointments.

 8. Enable Healthcare Access to Prevent Health Issues

 Healthcare access is a major issue barring Americans from receiving quality healthcare.
 Americans deal with wrangling with health insurance denials, dealing with disability, wondering about Medicaid eligibility, and promising to pay costs before the costs are known.
-All of this is stressful and patients will look to you for answers.
+All of this is stressful, and patients will look to you for answers.

-Since you’re not an insurance agent (though have certainly seen how insurance will fight you on providing the best care for patients), you may wish to advise patients on these matters.
+Since you’re not an insurance agent (though you have certainly seen how insurance will fight you on providing the best care for patients), you may wish to advise patients on these matters.
 You can send them to a healthcare advocate.